 Annihilationism triggers similar warning signs.
 The majority of the supporters come from "Christian" sects which actually all stem from the same branch, historically speaking.
 The Adventists were a group that started when a preacher (falsely) prophesied the coming of Christ in the 1840s.
 When your "denomination" starts off with a foundation like this, that's a pretty bad sign.
 Adventism splintered off into its own numerous divides, however a man named Charles Russell, inspired by an Adventist, began to study the Bible and formed a group known as the "Bible Students."
 After his death, another group formed from there and eventually gave birth to the Jehovah Witnesses, while another group, the Christadelphians, formed around a similar time frame.
 All three of the aforementioned groups reject the Trinity, the divine nature of Christ, and the person of the Holy Spirit.

 These are all things core to "standard" Christianity, regardless of denomination, and opposition to those beliefs is basically considered heresy.
 However, this heretical trio is the primary force that has driven Annihilationism into popularity as well!
-Yes, nowadays there might be pastors or churches from the more common denominations that have begun to latch on to this doctrine as well, but considering its origins, the only reason I can see that happening is because of apostasy, not because there is any truth behind it.
+Yes, nowadays there might be pastors or churches from the more common denominations that have begun to latch on to this doctrine as well, but considering its origins (although scattered throughout Christian history as a minority view, I'll refer to the above group as being the primary force to drive it into modern relevance), the only reason I can see that happening is because of apostasy, not because there is any truth behind it.

 To emphasize, the trio rejects the Holy Spirit.
 Is the Bible not clear enough?